gk646/magique/ROADMAP.md

 - Add strategy API or some kind of customization of the pathfinding based on inputs
     - idea is to allow different profiles: ranged, aggressive melee, skittering, fleeing, ...
 - Optimize pathfinding by searching both directions: front->end AND end->front
   - for this we need to figure out when a path is found and how to connect the results of both
   - this makes pathfinding generally faster and A LOT faster around obstacles
+- Add API to access raw pathfinding grid to do custom algorithms

 **Quest System**